mark-torres10/personal_website/_ai_workflows/2025-12-14-where-to-start-with-ai.md

 **Key takeaway**: If you can't write a prompt to do it yourself, neither can anyone else.

-Some things to keep in mind:
-- What information do you have to include in the prompt for it to give you the answer you want?
-- What is the *least* amount of information that you can give to an AI for it to tell you the right answer?
-(AI models, like humans, can get distracted and confused when you give them unnecessary extra information).
-- How many times do you have to prompt the AI for it to give you the answer you want?
--

-Some benefits you get from this are:
-- You build an "intuition" for what any AI answering your specific questions should do.
-- ...

-### Benefits
+### Benefits of writing your own prompts

 #### Benefit 1: Creating your own personal prompt library

 As you build your own prompts, you create your own personal "prompt library".
 This has MANY benefits, including:

-- **Being a part of your own proprietary AI secret sauce**: as you experiment and create prompts, you create your own internal repository that becomes a part of your edge.
-These prompts become a part of how you get your results and are prompts that your competitors don't have.
+- **Being a part of your own proprietary AI secret sauce**
-- **Gives you a set of prompts for different use cases**: some clients I've worked with have folders to organize their prompts, and then when they need to do a specific type of task, such as due diligence or analyzing reports, they go to that folder and they just copy and paste those same prompts into ChatGPT.
-- **Lets you build your own "test" to test against any new LLMs**: new versions of ChatGPT and other LLMs come out all the time, and there's so much hype and press around how these LLMs are now smarter than humans, curing diseases, automating away everyone's jobs, and so on.
-AI companies all have their [own internal prompts](https://openai.com/index/gdpval/) that they use to test any new LLM, and so should you.
-Having your own personal prompt library helps you get past the fluff and see when a new LLM actually does better for your specific use case.
+- **Gives you a set of prompts for different use cases**
+- **Lets you build your own "test" to test against any new LLMs**

+I write in more detail about this topic [in this blog post](https://markptorres.com/ai_workflows/2025-12-05-writing-your-own-prompt-library).

 #### Benefit 2: Intuition for how AI works on *your* use case